Privacy-Preserving Nonlinear Observer Design Using Contraction Analysis: Introduction

 The rest of the paper is divided as follows.
-Section \ref{section: statement} presents the problem statement formally, provides a brief introduction to the notion of differential privacy, and describes privacy-preserving mechanisms with input and output perturbation.
-In Section \ref{section: contraction} we develop a type of ``vanishing-input vanishing-output'' property of contracting systems similar to the one presented in \cite{Sontag10_contraction} but stated here for discrete-time systems.
-This result is then applied in Section \ref{section: DP observers} to the design of differentially private observers with output perturbation.
-The methodology is illustrated via two examples.
+Section \ref{section: statement} presents the problem statement formally, provides a brief introduction to the notion of differential privacy, and describes and compares privacy-preserving data analysis mechanisms with input and output perturbations.
+In Section \ref{section: contraction} we discuss some fundamental results in contraction analysis and present a type of ``Input-to-State Stability'' property of contracting systems similar to the one proved in \cite{Sontag10_contraction:1} but stated here for discrete-time systems.
+This property is used in Section \ref{section: DP observers} to design differentially private observers with output perturbation.
+The methodology is illustrated via two examples involving the analysis of dynamic data originating from private individuals.
 In Section \ref{section: DSBM}, we consider the problem of estimating link formation probabilities in a dynamic social network, with a nonlinear measurement model.
 In Section \ref{ref: syndromic surveillance}, we consider a nonlinear epidemiological model and design a differentially private estimator of the proportion of susceptible and infectious people in a population, assuming a syndromic data source.